Phonicmas/BiotechExpansionWarhammer40k/README.md

 16. Mucranoid

-    *Increases max comfy temperature by 40
+    *Increases max comfy temperature by 60

-    *Increases min comfy temperature by -40
+    *Increases min comfy temperature by -60

+    -Want to make it ignore vacuum for SOS2 when updated?

 17. Betcher's Gland

     *Gives betcher's spit ability (stronger variant of acid spray).

+    *Multiplies talking by 1.35

 18. Progenoid Glands